UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part3.md

 <br>

 ## Knowledge check
 These questions provide a chance to think about the important topics covered in this lesson.
-If you're unsure of an answer, click the question to revisit the material.
-Remember, you're not expected to memorize or fully master this information.
+If you're unsure of an answer, revisit the material.
+Remember, you're not expected to memorize or fully master this information right now.
 - [What are the different parts of a C++ program?](https://github.com/UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/blob/week_1/Week_1/Part3.md#parts-of-a-basic-c-program)
 - [How do you display a message on the console in C++?](https://github.com/UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/blob/week_1/Week_1/Part3.md#parts-of-a-basic-c-program)
 - [What are the two methods for accepting user input in C++, and how do you implement them?](https://github.com/UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/blob/week_1/Week_1/Part3.md#input-and-output-in-c)